RayJi01/AI_Podcast/README.md

    python AI_Podcast.py -e ${supervisor_host}
    ```
 7. For AI_Podcast_ZH.py, run the system by:
-   * At the supervisor side to see all the model supported, and find Baichuan-chat or any other models you want, type:
+   * At the supervisor side to see all the model supported, and find Baichuan-chat or any other models you want:

      ```
      xinference list --all